Insect Spraying Pros and Cons

 While spraying is widely used, there is debate over the best way to control disease-carrying mosquitoes.
 Methods other than chemical spraying are being developed.
 These include genetic control, which consists either of suppressing mosquito populations by introducing genetically modified mosquitoes with a lethal gene so that when they mate with wild mosquitoes they do not produce young, or of replacing the wild populations with GM mosquitoes which are less potent disease carriers.
 This method has been effective in reducing carrier mosquito populations, but there are question marks over its safety if the GE mosquitoes infect human blood.

 Biological control consists of using natural predators to prevent mosquito populations from multiplying, such as mosquitofish (Gambusia affinis) and frogs.
 A variation is the Sterile Insect Technique (SIT), in which male mosquitoes sterilized by irradiation are released into the wild to mate with females.
-This reduces the targeted mosquito population as any offspring produced cannot survive to adulthood.
+This should reduce the targeted mosquito population as any offspring produced cannot survive to adulthood.
 One of the most promising alternatives to straightforward chemical methods of controlling mosquitoes is said to be the use of the bacterium Bacillus thuringiensis (Bt).
 However, even this has been found to have unwanted effects, possibly reducing biodeversity and affecting reproduction in birds.

 Positive thinking